 Most people won’t be deficient in any of the vitamins and minerals listed above simply by following a normal healthy diet.

 But, finding the optimum dose for hair regrowth using supplements is next to impossible.
 That's because the actual amount of each nutrient that you need is dependent upon many things: digestive system efficiency, nutrient utilization, age, lifestyle, etc.

 And clearly all these things will vary from person to person.

-Intake) does give general guidelines for daily intake of vitamins and minerals.
+Note: The Dietary Reference Intakes (3) or DRIs do give general guidelines for daily intake of vitamins and minerals.
 But these are often considered to be set too low.
-And it's for this reason that no RNI's have been given in this article.
+And it's for this reason that no DRIs have been given in this article.

-The list below gives natural food sources of all the vitamins for thinning hair in the previous section.
+The list below gives natural food sources of all the vitamins for thinning hair and hair loss that can help hair growth from the previous section.
 Both animal and vegetarian sources have been provided wherever possible.

 Promotes healthy hair follicle cell growth, and prevents dry, brittle

 sources: liver, oily fish, eggs.
 Vitamin A is also formed from

 beta-carotene (e.g., carrots).